gBottollier/NewTabVideo/README.md

 ## Customizing Wallpaper Folder

-Enhance your AnimatedNewTab experience by personalizing it with your own video wallpapers.
+Enhance your NewTabVideo experience by personalizing it with your own video wallpapers.

 - **Adding Videos**: Simply place your desired video files into the videos folder located within the extension's directory.
 - **High-Quality Wallpapers**: For access to a variety of 4K video wallpapers, check out MoeWalls.